fhmwg/current-tags/stage1-draft1.md

 Reading and writing `Iptc4xmpExt:PersonDescription` and `Iptc4xmpExt:PersonId` is encouraged.

+In addition to `Iptc4xmpExt:AOTitle`, each `Iptc4xmpExt:ArtworkOrObject` may also include

+- `Iptc4xmpExt:AOPhysicalDescription` a free-text desciption of the object's physical (not personal or historical) characterstics
+- `Iptc4xmpExt:AODateCreated` and/or `Iptc4xmpExt:AOCircaDateCreated`, both describing the date the object was created (one as an ISO 8601 datetime, the other as free text)
+- `Iptc4xmpExt:AOContentDescription`, only appropriate for an object that is itself a depiction of something else, such as a family portrait in the background of a scene
+- `Iptc4xmpExt:AOCreator`, a description of who created the object
+- IPTC defines several other fields that apply to photographs of artwork

 ### Resolving conflicting metadata

 We are aware of no data conflicts in persons.